alexseong/dsy_python_programming/README.md

-## This is Pyhton programming course as a prerequisite for Data Science Regular Coursethe
+## Pyhton programming course as a prerequisite for Data Science Regular Course

 # Notes